octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 #### Test and Scenario

-The purpose of the test scenario is to ensure the proper functionality of the smart contract by testing the conditions and checking the changes made to the storage.
+The purpose of the test scenario is to ensure the proper functioning of the smart contract by triggering the conditions and checking the changes made to the storage.

-With _SmartPy_ a test is a method of the class contract preceded by `@sp.add_test`.
+On _SmartPy_, a test is a method of the contract class preceded by `@sp.add_test`.

-Inside this method, you need to instantiate your class contract and your scenario to which you will add the contract instance and all the calls related you want to test.
+Inside this method, you need to instantiate your contract class and your scenarios, to which you will add the contract instance and all the calls related you want to test.
+For instance:

 ```python
 @sp.add_test(name="Raffle")